 In 2022, each university selected one or two societal themes within this sectorplan, on which researchers were appointed.
 This decision fostered collaboration with other universities that chose the same theme—sometimes to strengthen existing networks, sometimes to build entirely new connections.

 Universities defined what they aim to achieve during the sectorplans’ duration.
-Each university has a coordinator for each theme, with ample flexibility to tailor implementation to their local environment and strategy.
+Each university has a coordinator and ample flexibility to tailor implementation to their local environment and strategy.
 The coordinators meet regularly to align their efforts, make decisions, and inspire each other.
-The SSH-council facilitates these meetings.
+The national coordinator facilitates these meetings with support from the SSH office.
+Regular meetings and events are also organised by the UNL programme Digital Society (DiSa programme).

 Progress